Naturopathy and Natural Medicine

 Sage is regarded as both antibacterial and antiviral, making it excellent for gargling with a sore throat.
 It also helps reduce sweating, a useful property for hot flashes during menopause.

-How to use: A handful of fresh leaves or a teaspoon of dried leaves in a cup of boiling water.
+Place a handful of fresh leaves or a teaspoon of dried leaves in a cup of boiling water.
 Let it steep for 10 minutes, then drink or gargle.

 Onion Slices for a Cough